- Download our Moving to Colombia Guide (PDF)

 Both furnished and unfurnished housing is available in the major urban centres, although furnished apartments are typically significantly more expensive.

-Unfurnished apartments often lack many of the appliances that expats would expect, such as refrigerators, washing machines and microwaves.
-That said, renting an unfurnished apartment is often much more affordable, and expats staying in the country for a year or more will likely find buying their own furnishings worthwhile.
+Unfurnished apartments may not include many of the appliances you’d expect, such as refrigerators, washing machines and microwaves.
+That said, renting an unfurnished apartment is often much more affordable, and if you’re staying in the country for a year or more, you’ll likely find buying your own furnishings worthwhile.

 Short lets

-A short let is a good option for those who may only be in Colombia for a few months.
+A short lease is a good option if you may only be in Colombia for a few months.
 They also allow new arrivals to get to know an area before committing to a long-term lease.
 A short let usually offers some flexibility in the length of the rental.
-These properties generally come furnished, and price often includes utilities and services.
+These properties generally come furnished, and the price often includes utilities and services.

 Finding accommodation in Colombia

-Securing a house or apartment in Colombia may be difficult, especially for expats who don't speak Spanish.
-There is a high demand for properties in the more affluent areas of every Colombian city.
-Expats should therefore establish their budget well in advance and research their preferred neighbourhoods to focus their search.
+Finding accommodation in Colombia may be difficult, especially if you don’t speak Spanish.
+There’s high demand for properties in the more affluent areas of every Colombian city.
+Establish your budget well in advance and research your preferred neighbourhoods to focus your search.

-The best way to find an apartment is to walk around the desired neighbourhood, talk to locals and look for 'se arrienda' or 'for rent' signs, and contact the owners via phone or email.
+The best way to find an apartment is to walk around the desired neighbourhood, talk to locals and look for ‘se arrienda’ or ‘for rent’ signs, and contact the owners via phone or email.
 Many apartments and houses are rented out by individuals rather than agencies.
-It is pretty unlikely that the owner will speak English, so expats should enlist the help of a Spanish-speaking friend.
+It’s pretty unlikely that the owner will speak English, so consider enlisting the help of a Spanish-speaking friend.

-Expats can also use a real estate agency, search the classifieds of local newspapers, or refer to expat forums where other foreigners may advertise available rooms or properties.
-There are several different online portals for people in Colombia looking for roommates or advertising apartments.
+You can also use a real estate agency, search the classifieds of local newspapers, or refer to expat forums where other foreigners may advertise available rooms or properties.
+There are several different online portals for people in Colombia looking for flatmates or advertising apartments.
+Some people moving to Colombia will be lucky enough to have a relocation company working on their behalf, who will assess your preferences and shortlist properties for you to view.

-When searching the internet, expats should avoid using English sites, which generally market to tourists.
+When searching the internet, avoid using English sites, which generally market to tourists.
 Local websites will yield a more significant number of options at greatly reduced prices.

 Useful links